jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 was so strenouous in this insistence was to ensure the very young Baha'i community did not adopt the racist outlook that was endemic throughout America at the time.

-Many Baha'i communities eagerly took up the cause, but there were holdouts.
-One promenent mid-Atlantic community continued to have segregated meetings, using the weak-tea excuse along the lines of "our fellow American's just aren't ready."
-Fortunately, by the late twenties this had become an uncommon exception; most Baha'i communities proudly held interracial meetings, sometimes to the consternation of some of the other citizens in their communities.
+Indeed, there were some isolated holdouts, and it took perhaps a decade or two to stamp out segregated meetings, and there were still residual problems in communities.
 In a book-length 1938 letter to the American community, the Baha'i supreme authority Shoghi Effendi outlined the steps that both whites and blacks must take to effect racial unity in America.
-His concern was primarily an American Baha'i community, parts of which were yet to rall to this message:
+His concern was primarily an American Baha'i community, and rallied his followers as follows:

 >   As to racial prejudice, the corrosion of which, for well-nigh a century,
 >   has bitten into the fiber, and attacked the whole social structure of